Do you want to add a search form to a WordPress post?

 To learn more, please see our guide on how to improve WordPress search with SearchWP.

 We hope this tutorial helped you learn how to add a search form in a WordPress post.
-You may also want to learn how to create a contact form in WordPress or check out our expert pick of the best email marketing services for small businesses.
+You may also want to learn how to create a contact form in WordPress or check out our expert picks of the best conditional logic plugins for WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.